Local animal shelter offers unique adoption program for terminally ill pets

 Doctors gave him two months to live.

-Mohawk Hudson Humane Society staffer J.C.
+Mohawk Hudson Humane Society staffer K.C.
 Campbell asked if she could take Cross into her care so that she could let him live out his days in a loving home until it became clear that it was time to let him go.

 They are now seeking others who are willing to care for a pet who deserves to know the love and comfort of a real home and family in their final weeks and months.
 For information on the program, email: kcampbell@mohawkhumane.org